 If they are available to you, reach out to someone you trust, like a family member, teacher, youth worker or friend.
 If you would like to, you can share how you’re feeling with them and ask for their support during this time.

-If you can, talk to other people who also have experience with racist incidents and who will be able to help you out what you are going through.
+If you can, talk to other people who also have experience with racist incidents and who will be able to help you out with what you are going through.

 You can also make an appointment with your doctor, mental health professional or mental health organisation if you notice your mental health has been negatively affected by this experience.
 They can help point you in the direction of different resources or counselling.